christopher-besch/homepage/src/articles/16_open_source/open_source.md

 ## Conclusion
 I have talked at length about why users benefit from Open-Source software.
 Then I used those benefits to describe the bigger role Open-Source can and does play in a society.
-Lastly, I talked about the developer perspective and why they benefit from Open-Source.
+Lastly, I talked about the developer perspective and why they benefit from Open-Source, too.
 There are a few points I want to stress:

 - Open-Source is no charity, though it can be.